netenglabs/suzieq/docs/developer/pythonAPI.md

 ## Table Operations

-Each table suppoets a set of verbs as functions to operate on the table.
-All tables support the get, summart and unique methods.
+Each table supports a set of verbs as functions to operate on the table.
+All tables support the get, summary and unique methods.
 Some of the objects support the aver method (for checking the correctness of a bunch of parameters.
 If you invoke an unsupported function on a table, you get back a DataFrame with an error that indicates that the operation is not supported on the table.

 The invocation of the method follows the format of ```<table>(table_params).<verb>(verb params)```.
 For example, invoking the get method on the OSPF table in its simplest form looks like this:
 ```